bkrug/Emu-Writer/README.md

 MEMBUF.O and ARRAY.O - Source code can be found at the repo: https://github.com/bkrug/TI-string-buffer.
 These contain routines for allocating and de-allocating space for variable-length objects like strings and arrays.

+### Taglines

+EMU-WRITER -- A semi-modern word processor for a semi-modern world EMU-WRITER -- Be a little later for the party EMU-WRITER -- WYSIWhaaaat?